-In reissue applications with "stayed litigation," the Office will entertain petitions under 37 CFR 1.183 to waive the two month delay period under § 1.176.
+In reissue applications with "stayed litigation," the Office will entertain petitions under 37 CFR 1.183, which are accompanied by the fee under 37 CFR 1.17(h) to waive the two month delay period under

 Time monitoring systems have been put into effect which will closely monitor the time used by applicants, protestors, and examiners in processing reissue applications of patents involved in litigation in which the court has stayed further action.
 Monthly reports on the status of reissue applications with related litigation are required from each examining group.
 Delays in reissue processing are to be followed up.